 Greatly simplified, under Section 199A an individual business owner may qualify for a deduction equal to 20% of the taxpayer’s qualified business income (QBI).
 Some trusts and estates may also qualify for this deduction.
 QBI includes only income from business activity conducted in the United States.

 If your taxable income exceeds $207,000 ($415,000 for married filing jointly) and is earned in a “specified service trade or business” you cannot take the deduction.
 We examine below what “specified service trade or business” means.

-If your business is in that same income category but is eligible for the deduction, the deduction amount can be limited by other factors.
+If your business is in that same income category but is eligible for the deduction, other factors may limit the deduction amount.

 As you can see, both the requirements to qualify for the deduction and the deduction calculation itself are convoluted.
 (So much for simplifying our tax code …)